CesarBuenoB/Accelerometers-Samsung-Galaxy/CodeBook.md

  - bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
  - angle(): Angle between to vectors.

-This information is avaible on [features_info](https://github.com/CesarBuenoB/Accelerometers-Samsung-Galaxy/blob/master/Raw-Data/features_info.txt)
+This information is avaible at [features_info](https://github.com/CesarBuenoB/Accelerometers-Samsung-Galaxy/blob/master/Raw-Data/features_info.txt)

 ## The Procedure